mackelab/.github/profile/README.md

 We are part of the [Excellence Cluster Machine Learning Tübingen](https://uni-tuebingen.de/en/research/core-research/cluster-of-excellence-machine-learning/research/research/cluster-research-groups/professorships/machine-learning-in-science/) and the [Tübingen AI Center](https://tuebingen.ai).
 You can find out more about us on [our lab website](https://www.mackelab.org).

 In addition to the repositories in this organization, (former) lab members have also developed the following toolboxes:
-- [sbi](https://github.com/sbi-dev), a toolbox for simulation-based inference
+- [sbi](https://github.com/sbi-dev), a toolbox for simulation-based inference,
-- [DECODE](https://github.com/TuragaLab/DECODE), a deep learning tool for single molecule localization microscopy
+- [DECODE](https://github.com/TuragaLab/DECODE), a deep learning tool for single molecule localization microscopy,
-- [sbibm](https://github.com/sbi-benchmark), a benchmark for simulation-based inference
+- [sbibm](https://github.com/sbi-benchmark), a benchmark for simulation-based inference,
+- [flyvis](https://github.com/TuragaLab/flyvis), a connectome constrained deep mechanistic network (DMN) model.